biomedbigdata/website/content/authors/leon_schwartz/_index.md

 weight: 4
 ---

-Leon is working on the implementation of a circRNA detection pipeline in his Bachelor's Thesis.
-He is supervised by [Markus Hoffmann](/authors/markus_hoffmann).
-He is also working on namco and is jointly supervised by [Alexander Dietrich](/authors/alexander_dietrich) and [Monica Matchado](/authors/monica_matchado)
+I am working on the implementation of a circRNA detection pipeline within the scope of my bachelor's thesis, supervised by [Markus Hoffmann](/authors/markus_hoffmann).
+I am also working on Namco, where I am jointly supervised by [Alexander Dietrich](/authors/alexander_dietrich) and [Monica Matchado](/authors/monica_matchado).